greggelong/firefly/README.md

 The fireflies are still have different charge times, flash dispositions and and flash lengths, but you can definitely see some syncing

-behavior and and it really looks more biological than random. if you do make all the fire flyies have the same charge times, flash dispositions and flash lengths
+behavior and and it really looks more biological/organic than firefli1. if you do make all the fire flyies have the same charge times, flash dispositions and flash lengths

 the whole block quickly falls into a steady on off pattern.